spilth/madworld/RULES.md

 # Objective

-What is the object of the game?
+The objective of the game is to be the last remaining survivor of the wasteland.

 # Components